Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Results

-The black line plots the average value of $V(d)$, showing string breaking.
-We see a initial linear increase in $V(d)$ as the charges are separated and the string grows longer, then for some $2<d<3$, it becomes energetically favorable to break the string by forming two new charges.
-This behavior is shown in the lattice configuration plots of Fig.~\ref{fig:string_breaking}.
+The black dashed line plots the average value of $V(d)$, where we see a initial linear increase in $V(d)$ as the charges are separated and the flux string grows, then for some $2<d<3$, it becomes energetically favorable to break the string by forming two new charges.
+This behavior is seen in the lattice configuration plots of Fig.~\ref{fig:ibm-results-2}.
 Here we have measured the observable $\langle Z \rangle$ on the matter qubits and $\langle X \rangle$ on the link qubits.
-The observable $\langle Z \rangle$ tells us the sign of the staggering and where $\langle X \rangle = 1 $ indicates flux.
+The observable $\langle Z \rangle$ tells us the sign of the staggering and where $\langle X \rangle = -1 $ indicates flux.
 In the upper diagram, we see the presence of a string when a charge is placed at $(2,0)$.
-In the lower diagram, where a charge is placed at $(2,1)$, we see the effects of string breaking, as the flux string is no longer present, and the opposite sign of $\langle Z \rangle$ indicates charge creation.
+In the lower diagram, where a charge is placed at $(2,1)$, we see the effects of string breaking, as the flux string is no longer present, and the opposite sign of $\langle Z \rangle$, which indicates charge creation.